Braundo/kubernetes-guide/docs/core-concepts/controllers.md

 <h4>Other Essential Controllers</h4>

-- **Deployment Controller**: Manages the life cycle of deployments by updating Pods and ReplicaSets.
+- **Deployment Controller**: Manages the lifecycle of deployments by updating Pods and ReplicaSets.
 - **Namespace Controller**: Handles namespace creation, updating, and deletion.
 - **Endpoint Controller**: Populates the Endpoints object (that is, joins Services & Pods).
 - **CronJob Controller**: Manages time-based jobs, ensuring they run at specified times.